-- Three lots on South Windsor near the Bluff Trail trailhead - Three lots on North Windsor near the Wallbridge to Ridge Trail trailhead - One lot on Tipton Street near the Tipton Trail trailhead - One lot, owned by the CCSD, on Trenton Street near the Forest Loop Trail trailhead
+- Three lots on South Windsor near the Bluff Trail trailhead - Three lots on North Windsor near the Wallbridge to Ridge Trail trailhead - One lot on Tipton Street near the Tipton Trail trailhead - One lot, owned by the CCSD, on Trenton Street near the Forest Loop Trail trailhead a.
+NO EFFECT b.
+GEOLOGY AND SOILS

-Similar to onsite parking alternatives, parking areas would not be paved, and would consist of compacted soil.
+Similar to onsite parking alternatives, pParking areas would not be paved, and would consist of compacted soil.
 Additional features would include rural-style fencing and placement of erosion and pollution control measures such as straw wattles or hay bales along the perimeter.

-Implementation of the West FRP Offsite Parking Alternative would not reduce or create additional impacts in the following issue areas: geology and soils, agriculture, hazards and hazardous materials, public services and utilities, and water supply.
+Compared to the proposed project, Himplementation of the West FRP Offsite Parking Alternative would not reduce or create additional impacts in the following issue areas: geology and soils, agriculture, hazards and hazardous materials, public services and utilities, and water supply.

-Implementation of this alternative would require additional areas of disturbance; however, potential impacts associated with drainage, erosion and sedimentation can be reduced to less than significant by implementation of standard measures identified in the project analysis.
+Implementation of this alternative would require additional areas of disturbance including vegetation removal; however, potential impacts associated with drainage, erosion and sedimentation can be reduced to less than significant by implementation of standard measures identified in the project analysis.